 I’ve had a lot of great moments running, but the last mile of the 2019 JFK will be remembered as one of the best ever.
 When I saw the last mile marker, I slowed to a walk and texted Crystal.
 “1 mile.
 12 or 13 minutes”.
 Moments later, her text came back.
 “We are waiting.
 You can do it!!!”.
 As it turned out, it didn’t take me 12 or 13 minutes, but more like 8 or 9.
 The thought of my family at the finish line provided a surge of adrenaline that temporarily wiped away all of the effects of the previous 49 miles on my body.
 Nothing hurt anymore.
-One by one I passed the other runners I had been playing leap frog with the last eight miles.
+One by one I passed several of the runners I had been playing leap frog with the last eight miles.
 “Nice Kick” I heard a race official on the left say as I ran past.
 By the time I turned the corner on Sunset avenue, it was getting dark, and there was nobody in sight ahead of me.
 I saw a bright light in the distance.
 “You got this, the light is the finish line” I heard somebody on the right say.
 A flood of emotions become more and more difficult to hold back as I approached.
 A shadowy figure stepped off the curb on the left side of the road.
 “Go Dad, Go!”
 It was Landry.
-Just beyond him, I saw that Crystal, Camden, and Cullen were standing on the side of the road.
+Just beyond him, I saw Crystal, Camden, and Cullen standing on the side of the road.
 The finish line could wait a few more seconds.
 Tears flowed as I stopped to give Crystal a hug.
 And then, it was an all-out sprint through the finish arch as they called out my name on the loudspeaker.

 It’s hard to describe the feelings and the sense of satisfaction you get from crossing the finish line of a long race, especially to non-runners.
 It’s a life-changing experience.
 But in this case, it’s one that I cannot take credit for.
 In the days leading up to this race, the word that came to mind many times as I thought of running this race with an injured toe was “impossible”.
 But God answered our prayers.
 Also, a big “thank you” to my family for putting up with lots of training time, and for being there on race day.
 You guys are the best in the world!
 Also, thanks to Randy and Neal for scouting the course with me, Dan for the ride down to Boonsboro on race day, and Randy for course support.
 Last but not least, I need to give credit to the multitude of race officials, emergency personnel, volunteers, and other runners that make this event awesome.
 It was a memorable day.